Why should you care about World Toilet Day?

 How many other inventions have come and gone in your home, while your toilet has been the unsung hero?
 Think about it, give it some thanks on social, and use the hashtag #WorldToiletDay.

 And, well, we know you’re taking your phone in there.
 Take a couple of minutes to support CAWST with a donation, and help us make a stink about it.
-From Nov 12 to Dec 31, 2024, all donations will be doubled through our holiday matching program.
+From Nov 12 to Dec 3, 2024, all donations will have triple the impact.
+That means every $1 you donate becomes $3 and helps even more people.

 This year, the United Nations' theme for World Toilet Day is Toilets: A Place for Peace.
 This theme highlights the importance of toilets as vital spaces in our lives that should be safe and secure for everyone.
 You can help raise awareness and drive action.
 Click here to find out more and get involved.